CSU-CompSci-CS163-4/Lab04TwentyQuestions/README.md

 ```
 A couple things to notice about the code - the return value of the method is output, and you are concatenating/adding to it with every value.
 Given the newline character `\n` is added that means your String will contain multiple lines if it is printed (which it is in the test method).

 Now it is your turn to write two additional statements.
+Below is some psuedo code to help you figure out the logic.
+We suggest drawing out the tree!

 ```
 If the first integer is greater than or equal to second integer: